 High School Category

-Thank you to every student who shared a story about how Hispanic icons have impacted them and their community.
+Thank you to every student who shared a story about how Hispanic icons have impacted you and your community.

 ________________________________________________________________________